Timeline of reactions to the 2020 Hong Kong national security law (March 2021): Court of Appeal ruled that joint enterprise for unlawful assembly and riot case are guilty

 Court of Appeal clarified the legal point of view on the Sheung Wan conflict case on 28 July 2019, and ruled that the riots and illegal assembly were not at the scene, and there is a chance of being convicted.
-The court clarified the legal point of view on the Sheung Wan conflict on 28 July 2019, and ruled that the principle of joint enterprise is applicable to illegal assembly and riot crimes.
-Even if the offender is not at the scene, they still has a chance to be convicted.
+The court ruled that the principle of joint enterprise is applicable to illegal assembly and riot crimes.
+Even if the offender is not at the scene, they may possibly still be convicted.
 The court issued a written judgment that listed some examples that are at risk of being charged, including "mastermind" and commander overseas, providing money or materials to illegal assembly or riot cases/persons, providing weapons or gas masks, encouraging or using telephone or social media.
 Propaganda, online, or outside demonstrations use the status of sentry to remind the police to advance or mobilize; and provide drivers for vehicles to leave the scene of illegal assembly or riots, etc. Describe these roles as a concerted effort with the principal, who has the same guilt as the principal.
 If the principle of "collaborating in crime" is eliminated, there will be significant loopholes, and they will not be held responsible.

 Court of Appeal also pointed out that when the demonstration site becomes an illegal assembly or riot, peaceful demonstrators or passers-by should leave the scene as soon as possible.
 If there are reasonable grounds or the environment does not allow it, pure presence is not enough to constitute an offence.
 However, if they participates in acts of violence or threatens violence, he will go beyond the legal protection of legal demonstrations, stating that "they is no longer a peaceful demonstrator, passing by, or bystander, but needs to be held responsible for the crime."
 The verdict also pointed out that freedom of speech is not absolute.
 To refute the defense's worries that it would be guilty to leave messages, spread messages, and like sharing on any platform.
 Point out that if there is sufficient evidence, they are accomplices or joint offenders.

 A barrister who did not want to be named said that the relevant legal opinions will give the police a great opportunity to arrest more absentees.
 At the same time, he pointed out that there were a lot of gray areas in the judgment, and I was very worried.